 What is a Business Process?

-A business process is a set of steps performed by an individual or a group of individuals to achieve a goal.
+A business process is a set of steps that teams follow to achieve a goal, such as approving a project proposal, onboarding a new employee, or procurement.
 Every business relies on processes to get work done in the right order.

-Business process management refers to ‘how a company creates, edits, and analyzes’ processes.
+Business process management (BPM) refers to how a company creates, edits, and analyzes processes.
 These processes can be reviewed individually and together to fully understand their impact on the business.

 Business processes help organizations to: